 The privacy of site visitors is extremely important to me.
 By visiting this site you are acknowledging that Girls That Create participates in Google Analytics, a web analytics service offered by Google that tracks and reports website traffic.
 Google may use the collected data to contextualize and personalize the ads of its own advertising network.

+Yes.
 Sections of this site allow you to purchase different products and services online provided by other merchants.
 Some of the links posted on the site are “affiliate links.”
 This means if you click on the link and purchase the item, Girls That Create will receive an affiliate commission.
-Girls That Create participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for the site to earn fees by linking to Amazon.com.
 Girls That Create is not responsible for the quality, accuracy, timeliness, reliability or any other aspect of these products and services purchased via affiliate links.

-If you sign up for the Girls That Create newsletter, your email address will not be shared with any outside parties and you can always opt out at the bottom of newsletters or by contacting me.
+If you sign up for the Girls That Create newsletter, your email address will not be shared with any outside parties and you can always opt out at the bottom of newsletters or by emailing erin(at)girlsthatcreate(dot)com.